wpdew/Ci3-Jumpstart/README.md

 composer create-project pomerla/ci3-jumpstart
 ```

+Or download and unzip the latest version of the archive to your hosting.
+Go to the directory with the unpacked engine.
+Installation will start automatically.
+Fill the connection settings to the database and set the administrator login and password.
+The install.txt file is required.
+This file will be automatically deleted after installation.

 When you're done, you can delete this ( .gitignore, LICENSE	, README.md, composer.json ) with your repository.

 *We recommend that you open this README in another tab as you perform the tasks below.
 You can [(watch our video Soon)](https://youtu.be/) for a full demo of all the steps in this tutorial.*